jinverar/Penetration-Testing-Scripts/README.md

 # Penetration-Testing-Scripts
 My recon and vuln scripts

 These files are ment to work with juypter notebook.
-The idea is to import them into juypter and then duplicate the notebooks when you select a target.
-Then you can rename the copys to be *ipaddress*(hostname).
-The only one to duplicate is number 1. recon + vulns and then it's just a copy and paste into cells below for the part of the kill chain you are working on.
+The idea is to import them into juypter and then duplicate the notebooks then when you select a target all you need to do is rename the copy to be *ipaddress*(hostname).

+The first one to duplicate is called number 1. recon + vulns and after that it's just a simple copy and paste from 2,3,4 into the cells below the duplicated copy.
+Do this for whatever part of the kill chain you are working on.

 the current concept is to use juypter notebooks with markdown language and import pictures into cells below.
 This can aid in writing pentesting reports and keep us organized.